bryanziehl/prima-veritas-kernel/03_ATOMIZE/README.md

 - ordered factual artifacts

 No meaning is added here.
-No meaning is removed here.
+No meaning is resolved here.

 ---